bleggett/coverfail/README.md

 Additionally, this lets you return a nonzero exit code to the parent process if the module's overall coverage falls below a fixed amount provided via an argument.
 This makes it easy to integrate into most CI systems.

-> NOTE: This was created as a hack to work around the puzzling inability of `go test -cover` to generate overall coverage for a Go module composed of multiple packages, and should be abandoned as soon as upstream adds a more robust implementation of this relatively basic capability.
+> NOTE: This was created as a quick hack to work around the (to me) puzzling inability of `go test -cover` to generate overall coverage for a Go module composed of multiple packages, and should be abandoned as soon as upstream adds a more robust implementation of this relatively basic capability.

 ## Dependencies
 This runs `go test -cover` and parses the output, so if you can build this